 Dr. Eccles earned a Ph.D. in Psychology from Fielding Graduate University.
 She has experience working with a wide range of ages and issues and training in the treatment of severe mental illness and substance abuse.
 She has worked with children and families who have faced various forms of trauma.
 Her internship focused on the treatment of anxiety and trauma in college-age and young adult populations at Central Washington University.

-She is currently a postgraduate fellow who works with teenagers and adults to improve their mental health.
+She currently works with teenagers and adults to improve their mental health.
 Sessions with Dr. Eccles are trauma-informed, meaning that there’s no pressure on clients to delve into topics that might be harmful.
 Dr. Eccles creates a calm, compassionate atmosphere for talking about what’s going on in clients’ lives.

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)

 Identity development - Understanding, accepting, and strengthening one’s sense of self through the exploration of family, work, and personal values; addressing issues such as, race, class, gender, and sexual orientation, in the context of self experience

 Trauma - Coping and healing after threatening or scary events, such as witnessing accidents or experiencing sexual, verbal, emotional, or physical abuse

 Emotion regulation - Learning how to effectively manage the ups and downs of intense emotions; developing coping skills to use in a variety of settings to calm oneself and to give an appropriate amount of space to emotions